danielabar/meblog/src/markdown/learning-from-screencasts.md

 ## Break it Up

-I do not advise attempting to complete the course in a single session.
+I do not advise attempting to complete a course in a single session.
 For example, many courses on Pluralsight are approximately 2 to 3 hours in duration.
 This sounds like it could be completed in a morning or afternoon.
 However, remember you're going to be stopping to take notes, do the exercises, go on tangents, and fix issues.
-This will extend the actual time it takes to complete the course significantly.
+Not only does this extend the time to complete the course, it also consumes significantly more mental energy than passively watching.

 There's also a limit to how much new information the brain can absorb all at once.
-This varies by person, but I've found that doing 1 to 2 subsections in a single learning session is just the right amount to optimize absorbing new information.
-This also avoids exhaustion so I'm looking forward to returning for a session another day.
+This varies by person, but I've found that doing one or at most two subsections in a single learning session is just the right amount to optimize absorbing new information.
+This avoids exhaustion so I'm looking forward to returning for a session another day.

 ## Make it a Habit

-TBD...
+One problem that can occur when the videos can be watched at any time, is that after an initial bout of enthusiasm, learning drops off.
+Somehow there's never enough time in the day to get around to sitting down with the videos and your notes.
+Or you wait to feel inspired/energized but by the time it occurs to you to do some learning, its late and you're tired.

+The solution to this is to make learning a *habit*.
+A habit is a routine or practice performed regularly; an automatic response to a specific situation.

+TBD: One way to cultivate a new habit...

+These could be subsections?

+Habit Stacking

+Small amounts each day

+Make it easy (leave your editor open with the course folder you're working on, use browser bookmark to quickly open the course screencasts, learn )

 **TODO**